gabrielar/LeakCheck/README.md

 LeakCheck offers a `@TrackedInstances` property wrapper that, when applied to a class, lets you monitor how many instances of that class are currently alive.

-Note that instance tracking only occurs in DEBUG mode and after `allocationLog.restart()` is called.
+Note that instance tracking only occurs in DEBUG mode and after `AllocationLog.restart()` is called.

 ### Using LeakCheck